Guebbit/boilerplate-node-backend/README.md

 - Cron job needed to clean expired tokens in the table "tokens" (or in the users data if nosql)
 - FOUC and minor problems are expected, will resolve (if needed) in the future.

-# Rules
-- [admin scope]: defaultScope restrict to only active products.
-Admin can see all through unscope()

 # Useful info
 - https://sequelize.org/docs/v6/core-concepts/model-basics/
 - https://sequelize.org/docs/v6/other-topics/typescript/